-Salary is commensurate with education and experience.
-For detailed benefit information please visit https://hr.iu.edu/
+Salary will be commensurate with education and experience.
+Indiana University provides a comprehensive benefits program for full-time appointed employees.
+For detailed benefit options please visit:

-Applications received before December 1, 2022 will be assured full consideration; however, the search will remain open until a suitable candidate is found.
-Candidates should review application requirements and apply online at:
+Applications received by December 1, 2023 will be assured full consideration; however, the search will remain open until suitable candidates are found.
+Candidates should review the application requirements; learn about IU, the Luddy School, and benefits, and apply online at:

 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
 All qualified applicants will receive consideration for employment based on individual qualifications.
 Indiana University prohibits discrimination based on age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.